 The On-Page SEO points in this section refer to the optimizations that occur “on-page” when writing and publishing your page/post.

-These On-Page optimizations include factors that tell Google and other search engines what subject our page is about.
+These On-Page optimizations include technical factors that tell Google and other search engines what subject our page is about.

 Located in the URL, the “slug” is the web address that directs someone to the specific page on your website.